mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-2.md

 *Constantly going* means something permanent.
 There are three meanings of the permanent in Buddhism.
 One is the essence of nature, essence of existence, is going permanently.
 That is understandable.
 The second: change.
 As origination, and extinction, origination, extinction, origination; appearance, disappearance; are going in perpetual series.
 That is the second meaning.
 In other words, change is going in perpetual series.
 Third: intermittence.
 Intermittence is going in perpetual series.

-Tomorrow, I want to get into the [*Genjokoan*](topics#genjokoan) a little bit, as a whole.
-But in *Genjokoan* Dōgen Zenji mentions that before and after is cut off.
+Tomorrow, I want to get into the [*Genjōkōan*](topics#genjokoan) a little bit, as a whole.
+But in *Genjōkōan* Dōgen Zenji mentions that before and after is cut off.
 But, before and after are coming together.
 It’s complicated, but that is called intermittence of time is going in perpetual series.
 At that time, intermittence is not longer intermittent; it’s permanent, because it’s going, constantly.
 But even though you say *consistently*, still we are caught by the concept.
 It’s not a constant; it’s still intermittent there.
 Behind the word so-called *constantly*, your thinking is cut off in pieces.
 So still you don’t know exactly what the permanent is.
 That’s why Buddhism mentions three meanings of permanence.
 So permanence is not permanent; simultaneously you can say that permanence is impermanent.
 So, impermanence must be found in permanence.
 Permanence must be found in impermanence.
 Because, this is reality.
 That’s why this is a little bit different from the usual sense of permanence.

 **Question:** Sorry, I missed the first of the three components.